huderlem/porymap/docsrc/manual/scripting-capabilities.rst

    Gets whether the specified overlay layer is currently showing or not.

-   :param number layer: the layer id.
+   :param layer: the layer id.
 Defaults to ``0``
+   :type layer: number
-   :returns boolean: whether the layer is showing
+   :returns: whether the layer is showing
+   :rtype: boolean

 .. js:function:: overlay.setVisibility(visible, layer)

    Sets the visibility of the specified overlay layer.

-   :param boolean visible: whether the layer should be showing
+   :param visible: whether the layer should be showing
+   :type visible: boolean
-   :param number layer: the layer id
+   :param layer: the layer id
+   :type layer: number

 .. js:function:: overlay.setVisibility(visible)

    This is an overloaded function.
 Sets the visibility of all active overlay layers.

-   :param boolean visible: whether the layers should be showing
+   :param visible: whether the layers should be showing
+   :type visible: boolean

 .. js:function:: overlay.getOpacity(layer = 0)

    Gets the opacity of the specified overlay layer.
 Opacity ranges from ``0`` (invisible) to ``100`` (completely opaque).

-   :param number layer: the layer id.
+   :param layer: the layer id.
 Defaults to ``0``
+   :type layer: number
-   :returns number: the opacity
+   :returns: the opacity
+   :rtype: number

 .. js:function:: overlay.setOpacity(opacity, layer)

    Sets the opacity of the specified overlay layer.
 Opacity ranges from ``0`` (invisible) to ``100`` (completely opaque).

-   :param number opacity: the opacity
+   :param opacity: the opacity
+   :type opacity: number
-   :param number layer: the layer id
+   :param layer: the layer id
+   :type layer: number

 .. js:function:: overlay.setOpacity(opacity)

    This is an overloaded function.
 Sets the opacity of all active overlay layers.
 Layers that have not been used yet will not have their opacity changed.
 Opacity ranges from ``0`` (invisible) to ``100`` (completely opaque).

-   :param number opacity: the opacity
+   :param opacity: the opacity
+   :type opacity: number

 .. js:function:: overlay.getHorizontalScale(layer = 0)

    Gets the horizontal scale of the specified overlay layer. ``1.0`` is normal size.

-   :param number layer: the layer id.
+   :param layer: the layer id.
 Defaults to ``0``
+   :type layer: number
-   :returns number: the scale
+   :returns: the scale
+   :rtype: number

 .. js:function:: overlay.getVerticalScale(layer = 0)

    Gets the vertical scale of the specified overlay layer. ``1.0`` is normal size.

-   :param number layer: the layer id.
+   :param layer: the layer id.
 Defaults to ``0``
+   :type layer: number
-   :returns number: the scale
+   :returns: the scale
+   :rtype: number

 .. js:function:: overlay.setHorizontalScale(scale, layer)

    Sets the horizontal scale of the specified overlay layer. ``1.0`` is normal size.

-   :param number scale: the scale to set
+   :param scale: the scale to set
+   :type scale: number
-   :param number layer: the layer id
+   :param layer: the layer id
+   :type layer: number

 .. js:function:: overlay.setHorizontalScale(scale)

    This is an overloaded function.
 Sets the horizontal scale of all active overlay layers.
 Layers that have not been used yet will not have their scale changed. ``1.0`` is normal size.

-   :param number scale: the scale to set
+   :param scale: the scale to set
+   :type scale: number

 .. js:function:: overlay.setVerticalScale(scale, layer)

    Sets the vertical scale of the specified overlay layer. ``1.0`` is normal size.

-   :param number scale: the scale to set
+   :param scale: the scale to set
+   :type scale: number
-   :param number layer: the layer id
+   :param layer: the layer id
+   :type layer: number

 .. js:function:: overlay.setVerticalScale(scale)

    This is an overloaded function.
 Sets the vertical scale of all active overlay layers.
 Layers that have not been used yet will not have their scale changed. ``1.0`` is normal size.

-   :param number scale: the scale to set
+   :param scale: the scale to set
+   :type scale: number

 .. js:function:: overlay.setScale(hScale, vScale, layer)

    Sets the horizontal and vertical scale of the specified overlay layer. ``1.0`` is normal size.

-   :param number hScale: the horizontal scale to set
+   :param hScale: the horizontal scale to set
+   :type hScale: number
-   :param number vScale: the vertical scale to set
+   :param vScale: the vertical scale to set
+   :type vScale: number
-   :param number layer: the layer id
+   :param layer: the layer id
+   :type layer: number

 .. js:function:: overlay.setScale(hScale, vScale)

    This is an overloaded function.
 Sets the horizontal and vertical scale of all active overlay layers.
 Layers that have not been used yet will not have their scale changed. ``1.0`` is normal size.

-   :param number hScale: the horizontal scale to set
+   :param hScale: the horizontal scale to set
+   :type hScale: number
-   :param number vScale: the vertical scale to set
+   :param vScale: the vertical scale to set
+   :type vScale: number

 .. js:function:: overlay.getRotation(layer = 0)

    Gets the angle the specified overlay layer is rotated to.

-   :param number layer: the layer id.
+   :param layer: the layer id.
 Defaults to ``0``
+   :type layer: number
-   :returns number: the angle the layer is rotated to
+   :returns: the angle the layer is rotated to
+   :rtype: number

 .. js:function:: overlay.setRotation(angle, layer)

    Sets the angle the specified overlay layer is rotated to.

-   :param number angle: the angle to set
+   :param angle: the angle to set
+   :type angle: number
-   :param number layer: the layer id
+   :param layer: the layer id
+   :type layer: number

 .. js:function:: overlay.setRotation(angle)

    This is an overloaded function.
 Sets the angle that all active overlay layers are rotated to.
 Layers that have not been used yet will not have their angle changed.

-   :param number angle: the angle to set
+   :param angle: the angle to set
+   :type angle: number

 .. js:function:: overlay.rotate(degrees, layer)

    Rotates the specified overlay layer.
 A positive number of degrees is clockwise rotation, a negative number of degrees is counterclockwise rotation.

-   :param number degrees: the number of degrees to rotate
+   :param degrees: the number of degrees to rotate
+   :type degrees: number
-   :param number layer: the layer id
+   :param layer: the layer id
+   :type layer: number

 .. js:function:: overlay.rotate(degrees)

    This is an overloaded function.
 Rotates the all active overlay layers.
 Layers that have not been used yet will not be rotated.
 A positive number of degrees is clockwise rotation, a negative number of degrees is counterclockwise rotation.

-   :param number degrees: the number of degrees to rotate
+   :param degrees: the number of degrees to rotate
+   :type degrees: number

 .. js:function:: overlay.getX(layer = 0)

    Gets the x position of the specified overlay layer.

-   :param number layer: the layer id.
+   :param layer: the layer id.
 Defaults to ``0``
+   :type layer: number
-   :returns number: the pixel x coordinate
+   :returns: the pixel x coordinate
+   :rtype: number

 .. js:function:: overlay.getY(layer = 0)

    Gets the y position of the specified overlay layer.

-   :param number layer: the layer id.
+   :param layer: the layer id.
 Defaults to ``0``
+   :type layer: number
-   :returns number: the pixel y coordinate
+   :returns: the pixel y coordinate
+   :rtype: number

 .. js:function:: overlay.setX(x, layer)

    Sets the x position of the specified overlay layer.

-   :param number x: the pixel x coordinate
+   :param x: the pixel x coordinate
+   :type x: number
-   :param number layer: the layer id
+   :param layer: the layer id
+   :type layer: number

 .. js:function:: overlay.setX(x)

    This is an overloaded function.
 Sets the x position of all active overlay layers.
 Layers that have not been used yet will not have their position changed.

-   :param number x: the pixel x coordinate
+   :param x: the pixel x coordinate
+   :type x: number

 .. js:function:: overlay.setY(y, layer)

    Sets the y position of the specified overlay layer.

-   :param number y: the pixel y coordinate
+   :param y: the pixel y coordinate
+   :type y: number
-   :param number layer: the layer id
+   :param layer: the layer id
+   :type layer: number

 .. js:function:: overlay.setY(y)

    This is an overloaded function.
 Sets the y position of all active overlay layers.
 Layers that have not been used yet will not have their position changed.

-   :param number y: the pixel y coordinate
+   :param y: the pixel y coordinate
+   :type y: number

 .. js:function:: overlay.setClippingRect(x, y, width, height, layer)

    Sets the rectangular clipping region for the specifieid overlay layer.
 A clipping region will cause the overlay's rendering to be contained inside it.
 In other words, any content from the overlay layer will not be visible outside of the specified rectangle.

-   :param number x: the rectangle's pixel x coordinate, 0 is the left edge of the current map.
+   :param x: the rectangle's pixel x coordinate, 0 is the left edge of the current map.
 A negative value is where the left map border's region is
+   :type x: number
-   :param number y: the rectangle's pixel y coordinate, 0 is the top edge of the current map.
+   :param y: the rectangle's pixel y coordinate, 0 is the top edge of the current map.
 A negative value is where the top map border's region is
+   :type y: number
-   :param number width: the rectangle's pixel width
+   :param width: the rectangle's pixel width
+   :type width: number
-   :param number height: the rectangle's pixel height
+   :param height: the rectangle's pixel height
+   :type height: number
-   :param number layer: the layer id
+   :param layer: the layer id
+   :type layer: number

 .. js:function:: overlay.setClippingRect(x, y, width, height)

    This is an overloaded function.
 Sets the rectangular clipping region for all overlay layers.
 A clipping region will cause the overlay's rendering to be contained inside it.
 In other words, any content from the overlay layer will not be visible outside of the specified rectangle.

-   :param number x: the rectangle's pixel x coordinate, 0 is the left edge of the current map.
+   :param x: the rectangle's pixel x coordinate, 0 is the left edge of the current map.
 A negative value is where the left map border's region is
+   :type x: number
-   :param number y: the rectangle's pixel y coordinate, 0 is the top edge of the current map.
+   :param y: the rectangle's pixel y coordinate, 0 is the top edge of the current map.
 A negative value is where the top map border's region is
+   :type y: number
-   :param number width: the rectangle's pixel width
+   :param width: the rectangle's pixel width
+   :type width: number
-   :param number height: the rectangle's pixel height
+   :param height: the rectangle's pixel height
+   :type height: number

 .. js:function:: overlay.clearClippingRect(layer)

    Clears any clipping for the specified overlay layer.
 See ``setClippingRect`` for more info about clipping.

-   :param number layer: the layer id
+   :param layer: the layer id
+   :type layer: number

 .. js:function:: overlay.clearClippingRect()